 An inability to grasp common concepts of financial management is a sure recipe for failure in any business.
 You might have a viable business idea but managing your cash does have an impact on success, especially if you are bootstrapping.
 The sad stat is that only two-thirds of small businesses make it to the five-year mark!
 Many small businesses inevitably fail due to a lack of cash flow or poor financial management.
 This is why it is crucial that you make sound financial decisions from the onset rather than wait until your business starts to pick up the pace.
 We are here to help you get right on track.
 We will tell you a few key financial management aspects you should know as a small business finances owner or leader.

 For starters, you should know a thing or two about financial aspects affecting your business.
-Regardless of whether you want to hire an accountant or want to handle your small business finances by yourself, the following are some basic accounting terms and tax obligations you need to familiarize yourself with:
+Regardless of whether you want to hire an accountant or want to handle your small business finances by yourself, the following are some basic accounting terms and tax obligations you need to familiarise yourself with:

 Value Added Tax is the consumption tax charged on goods at each stage of the supply chain from the raw material to the finished product.
 The rates will vary depending on your country.
 For example, in the UK, if your annual business turnover is more than £85,000, you must register your business to pay VAT.
 In Australia, you will need to register for GST (an equivalent of VAT) if your business has a turnover of A$75,000 or more from sales.